 There are many different types of polished concrete finishes, but we will focus on the main (Most widely used) polishing process in this article.
 The polishing process includes five specific steps.

 Depending on how hard the concrete is, we will choose diamonds that are Extra Soft (for extremely hard concrete), Soft (for hard concrete), Medium or Hard (for concrete that’s a little softer).
+Trying to figure out how to polish concrete can be a little overwhelming, but with experience, it gets easier to understand.

 Apply Stains and Densifier